samiralam/rules-compendium/docs/phb/3-character-classes/monk.md

 Your mastery of life energy opens the door to the ultimate mercy.
 As a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, you can touch the corpse of a creature that died within the past 24 hours and expend 5 Focus Points.
 The creature then returns to life with a number of Hit Points equal to 4d10 plus your Wisdom modifier.
 If the creature died with any of the following conditions, the creature revives with the conditions removed: [Blinded](/sources/dnd/free-rules/rules-glossary#BlindedCondition), [Deafened](/sources/dnd/free-rules/rules-glossary#DeafenedCondition), [Paralyzed](/sources/dnd/free-rules/rules-glossary#ParalyzedCondition), [Poisoned](/sources/dnd/free-rules/rules-glossary#PoisonedCondition), and [Stunned](/sources/dnd/free-rules/rules-glossary#StunnedCondition).

-Once you use this feature, you can’t use it again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
+Once you use this feature, you can't use it again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).

 ### Warrior of Shadow